 Shocks during transit can result in mirror shattering.
 Prevent this by covering the mirror’s surface using masking tape.
 Buy enough masking tape to form an X-shape on the mirror running from adjacent corners.
 Apart from preventing shattering, the masking tape safeguards the frame’s integrity.

-Packing the Mirror for Moving
+Pack the Mirror

 Remember to Label the Mirror